FAQ

 Here’s the difference:

 - Lady Bird Deed: The property automatically transfers to the named beneficiary upon the owner’s passing.
-The only step required is recording the death certificate with the county.
+The only step required is recording the death certificate with the County Clerk of Court.

 - Will: A Will does not automatically transfer property—it must go through probate, a court-supervised process that validates the Will, settles debts, and distributes assets.
 This process can take months or longer and often involves costly legal fees before ownership officially transfers.